johannesjh/favagtk/CONTRIBUTING.md

 pre-commit run
 ```

-### Flatpak Packaging
+## Flatpak Packaging

-favagtk is packaged using flatpak-builder.
+favagtk is packaged using flatpak.

-You can build the project in GNOME Builder by simply clicking the build button.
+- You can build a package locally GNOME Builder by simply clicking the build button.
+- Gitlab's ci integration also creates package builds.

-### Releases
+## Releases

 Releases are named using semantic versioning.
 They are built in gitlab ci; the build is triggered by pushing a tag: